HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 and trade spaces are explored, yield codes such as the Altruistic Yield Optimizer (AYO) and EXOSIMS that can calculate the expected number of detected and characterized planets for a given mission architecture are essential.
-While these yield codes have the same goal, they can be complex and have major differences in their inputs and outputs that has made comparing results difficult.
+While these yield codes have the same goal, they can be complex and have major differences in their inputs and outputs which makes comparing results difficult.
 The need for a unified library for visualizing the inputs and outputs of these yield codes in a complete, descriptive, and accessible way has therefore also become apparent.
 To this end we have developed `yieldplotlib`, an open-source Python